privly/privly-chrome/privly-applications/development.md

 * `host_page_integration.js`: (required) Interfaces the application with the host page.
 This is primarily used to resize the height of the application when it is viewed in the context of other web applications.
 * `network_service.js`: Facilitates same-origin requests when served from an extension or application that permits it.
 This is generally not used when the application is hosted by the user's content server.
 * `tooltip.js`: (required) Defines a tooltip that gives application metadata when it is injected into a host page.
+* `extension_integration.js`:  (required) Defines functions for integrating with extension platforms.
+This is primarily used for sending hyperlinks to extensions for their posting to host pages.

-You the tooltip JavaScript to work, you must also include the `tooltip.css` in every page.
+For the tooltip JavaScript to work, you must also include the `tooltip.css` in every injectable page.
+The shared CSS folder also has some recommended CSS for apps.

 # Connecting to Data Storage #